Logo Futurismo

 @gmartin1976 on Instagram | The hot springs of Caldeiras da Ribeira Grande are open at night

+Caldeiras da Ribeira Grande is one of the few hot springs open at night, so you should definitely enjoy the pools after sunset for a unique stargazing experience.
 If you want to explore and maybe hike, go in the morning so that you arrive at the perfect time for an outdoorsy lunch.

-Plan your visit to Caldeiras da Ribeira Grande
+Plan Your Visit to Caldeiras da Ribeira Grande

 David Rodrigues | The road to Caldeiras da Ribeira Grande